 More industries seem to require a master’s degree for entry-level jobs than ever before.
 It’s almost necessary to have a master’s degree for quality work in government, social services, non-profits, teaching higher ed administration (check out something like an online masters in education), and other professions.
 And, people with graduate school degrees have lower unemployment rates than those with only a bachelor’s degree.

 According to the U.S. Census Bureau, people ages 21 to 64 with an advanced degree earned an annual average salary of $55,242, compared to $42,877 for people with a bachelor’s degree.
 After you pay for the education, a grad school degree can pay for itself and then multiply over a lifetime of earnings.

 4) Your employer encourages it and will pay for it.

 If you’re in finance or consulting, sometimes your company will pay for your MBA with the mindset that it will help your work and future loyalty.
 If you have this option, then put thousands on the company’s tab and avoid the burden that comes with debt.

 5) You want to change fields.

 In the unfortunate event that you changed your mind and your undergrad major doesn’t get you a job in the field you want, a master’s degree can help you break into a new industry.
 I recommend that you try to spin your major into getting a job in that industry first, and see what happens.
-If it doesn’t work, then apply to grad school.
+If it doesn’t work, then apply to grad school or